 Wild Migrations: Atlas of Wyoming’s Ungulates

 "Embedded in the wildlife are their migrations, more complex and variable, more deeply inserted into their lives, than most of us ever realized."But, happily, you don't have to wait any longer.
-Wild Migrations is now available for pre-order.
-Read on for details about how to get your copies, what's in the atlas, what it took to make it, and where you can find previews and excerpts.
+Wild Migrations is now available in bookstores and online!
+Read on for details about how to get your copies, what's in the atlas, what it took to make it, and where you can find excerpts.

 —from the foreword by Annie Proulx